 - No Marquees or indoor venues can be used for draws/catering which break social distancing guidelines.

-- Toilets- portaloos will not be provided.
+- Toilets- portaloos will not be provided at 1 day events.
 Participants should have their own facilities in their truck / trailer and not share lorry toilet facilities.
+For overnight events, where temporary toilets are provided, it is suggested that a sanitiser station is located near the toilets and good personal hygiene practices the responsibility of all users.

 - Camping: All tents to be at least 2 metres apart